Investigation

 - short description of facts and specification of the accusation (ca. 2-3 pages)

-Determining the responsibility by the Commission
+Determination of Responsibility by the Commission

 Factually: